sokurenko/go-netstat/README.md

-###  This fork avoids costly process info extraction if all necessary calculation was done in AcceptFn function and it always returns false.
+###  This fork avoids costly process info extraction if AcceptFn returned false both on Linux and Windows.
+AcceptFn can calculate sockets count without ever returning true.
-### Usage:

 ```
 Usage of ./go-netstat: